Navigating Cancer

 Series C in 2006

-Azaire Networks, Inc. specializes in multi-access network solutions for mobile operators and service providers across North America, Europe, and Asia.
-Founded in 2003 and headquartered in Santa Clara, California, with additional offices in Germany, India, and the Netherlands, the company focuses on wireless local area network solutions that facilitate the deployment of multi-access networks.
-These solutions allow users to seamlessly roam between cellular, metropolitan access, and enterprise networks, thereby enhancing mobile broadband services for both consumers and businesses.
-Azaire Networks also provides fixed mobile convergence solutions, enabling telecom operators to integrate Wi-Fi into their existing offerings and streamline billing processes for Wi-Fi services.
-As of 2008, Azaire Networks operates as a subsidiary of IntelliNet Technologies, Inc.
+Azaire Networks, Inc. specializes in multi-access network solutions tailored for mobile operators and service providers across North America, Europe, and Asia.
+Founded in 2003 and headquartered in Santa Clara, California, with additional offices in Germany, India, and the Netherlands, the company focuses on developing wireless local area network solutions that facilitate the deployment of multi-access networks.
+These solutions allow users to seamlessly roam between cellular, metropolitan access, and enterprise networks, enhancing mobile broadband service delivery for both consumers and businesses.
+Azaire Networks also provides fixed mobile convergence solutions, enabling telecom operators to integrate Wi-Fi services into their existing voice and data offerings, thereby supporting the development of converged service platforms.
+As of June 2008, the company operates as a subsidiary of IntelliNet Technologies, Inc.

 CaseRev provides vendor relationship management solutions.
 It offers VenCore, a Web-based application, which enables users to search for vendors; create and enforce vendor relationships; make and track referrals; track governance and compliance information; send messages; create and maintain preferred partner lists; capture preferred pricing details for each partner; secure updated partner profiles; capture user ratings for each partner's work; and generate reports about partners' cost, quality, and performance, as well as information about how internal users differ in their use of outside partners.